 top of page

-Civilisation Paranoia in Technical Space
+Civilization Paranoia in Technical Space

-I am still trying to understand how this could happen, how the science fiction could take over the world, and I am refusing to accept a future of artificial intelligence, robotics, bio-robotics and bio-security in a smart new normality.
+I am still trying to understand how this could happen, how science fiction could take over the world, and I am refusing to accept a future of artificial intelligence, robotics, bio-robotics and bio-security in a smart new normality.

-The concept of ‘technical space’ or ‘the flow of technical space’ by Elisabeth Heidenreich helps to grasp the paradigm behind the science fiction: technical space consists of strategic points and straight lines or ‘corridors’ between them.
+The concept of ‘technical space’ or the flow of technical space’ by Elisabeth Heidenreich helps to grasp the paradigm behind the science fiction: technical space consists of strategic points and straight lines or ‘corridors’ between them.
 Energy flows through technical space with increasing speed and risk propensity, in the form of traffic, electricity or information.
 Modern man entered the technical space in the 18th century, mapping the landscape to conduct military survey (Heidenreich, 2014).
 Strategic points in a landscape were connected by straight lines in two dimensions.

 “(…) we effortlessly internalize and accept a complex cartographic language that assumes an unproblematic relationship between the signification of location and space and the physical territories that it claims to refer to (…)” (Cameron, 2011, p.
 423).

-“A ‘coastline’, for example, is not a line, but an indeterminate dynamic zone (…).”
+“A coastline for example, is not a line, but an indeterminate dynamic zone (…).”
 (Cameron, 2011, p.
 420).
 The coastline paradox describes the impossibility to measure the length of a coastline correctly, because it is not a line, but a fractal (Haran, 2014).
 Technical space thus employs two-dimensional, linear thinking, where the space outside of the linear corridors is not included in technical space (Heidenreich, 2014).
 Sound, emitted by technical systems, has no conception in or around the corridors of technical space, as if it did not exist, resulting in an ‘urban pandemonium’, where noise is what we refuse to listen to (Schafer, 1977).
 The sound of traffic is neither designed nor intended.
 Technical space is inherently ignorant of the surrounding natural space.
 Its linear paradigm is caught in a dual loop between cause and effect, unable to conceive of the fractal properties of natural space where (musical) time folds into a fractal: a state of harmony and resonance..

 Time travel in a heartbeat